weaponofchoice/lcec/content/plugins/advanced-custom-fields-pro/readme.txt

 == Changelog ==

+= 5.2.5 =
+* Core: Fixed JS error preventing changes to large field groups
+* Language: Added Romanian translation - thanks to Eduard Ungureanu

+= 5.2.4 =
+* WYSIWYG field: Fixed bug where new editor is not focused when adding media
+* Core: Added new 'uploader' setting to `acf_form()` options for basic upload inputs
+* Core: Fixed Multisite loop when WordPress MU Domain Mapping plugin is active
+* Core: Improved CSS when editing taxonomy terms and users
+* Core: Fixed validation bugs when clicking save or preview
+* Core: Added compatibility with WPML translations when field group is not set as a translatable post type
+* Core: Many minor fixes and improvements

 = 5.2.3 =
 * Taxonomy field: Added button and popup to create new terms
 * Taxonomy field: Added new 'Create Terms' setting to prevent popup